Jordan1211/WDD-430/README.md

 ## Important Commands
  To deploy a server use:
- 'ng new <app name> --no-strict'
+ `ng new <app name> --no-strict`

  To run a server use:
- 'ng serve'
+ `ng serve`

  NgModule is a good thing to add to app.modul.ts

- For bootstrap use 'npm install --save bootstrap@3' under the project folder.
+ For bootstrap use `npm install --save bootstrap@3` under the project folder.
 Then update the angular.json file under "styles": node_modules/bootstrap/dist/css/bootstrap.min.css

  Clear out App Components under app.component